itacentury/T5GSCLoader/README.md

 Recently, by cleaning my desktop i came across that folder, I said to myself it would be a cool to share this, maybe some people are curious about how game scripts check is made.

 Maybe this code will be useful to someone, who knows?

+## Credits

+* iMCSx - for creating this module
+* Jo-Milk - for his work and menus
+* NickBeHaxing & Milky4444 - for the original `Snow Engine`
+* gopro_2027 - Remastering and open sourcing `Snow Engine`
+* & anyone I missed